 UHCL believes in and advocates for the importance of being engaged in one’s community, working towards collaboration, meaningful participation, and positive change.
-One can be a productive participant through being both actively informed and involved on a local, national and global level.
+Hawks can be active community members by being both actively informed and involved on a local, national and global level.

 Online, voter registration forms can be requested from Vote Texas.

 UHCL served as an official early voting and polling place for Harris county for the 2020 election.
 Over 14,000 early voters voted at the UHCL Bayou Building.

 Through the sponsorship of the Campus Vote Project, the Office of Student Involvement and Leadership hosts a Democracy Fellow each year that supports the conception and execution of voter engagement and civic learning opportunities at UHCL.
 The student fellow networks with civically-engaged peers across the nation and is recruited at the end of the fall semester each year.

 Constitution Day is an annual celebration of the signing of the U.S. Constitution at the Constitution Convention in Philadelphia, Pennsylvania on September 17, 1787.
 The United States Constitution is the framework of our government and defines